At every level of any operation, strategy is indeed “war on a map” – it is the plan on paper.

 “Now the general is the bulwark of the state.
 If the bulwark is complete at all points, the state will surely be strong.
 If the bulwark is defective, the state will certainly be weak.

-If the army is confused and suspicious, neighbouring rulers will take advantage of this and cause trouble.
+If the army is confused and suspicious, neighboring rulers will take advantage of this and cause trouble.
 This is simply bringing anarchy into the army and flinging victory away”.

 Fully understanding the ins and outs of the situation will help leaders avoid acting “high-level dumb”.
 Acting on gut-feeling is a full recipe for disaster.